-We build the bonfire on the 3 Sundays before the event.
-All help is welcome so if you would like to join us you will find us on the Green from 9-12 and then in the Cricket Club afterwards!
+We build the bonfire on the three Sundays before the event.
+All help is welcome so if you would like to join us you will find us on the Green from 9–12 am and then in the Cricket Club afterwards!

 HOW TO BUILD A BONFIRE

-There are many ways to build a bonfire, however, all of them start with three essential ingredients, firstly some Bonfire Boys:
+There are many ways to build a bonfire, however, all of them start with three essential ingredients:

 Once you have these three ingredients assembled, in the same place, at the same time you can begin!

 This is not as easy as it may seem.
 The Head Bonfire Builder will have to use his many years of experience to assess the amount of material you have, against the square meterage of area available, against the desired height of the bonfire.
 Only once this assessment has been completed are you able to accurately mark out the footings of your bonfire and start building it up, layer by layer.

 Don’t forget the Golden Rule of all Bonfire Builders – HAVE FUN!!!

 It is important to ensure that whilst building the bonfire you use a variety of different sized pallets across each layer to ensure that they interlock and thus remain stable.